-Finally, the whole argument should be turned the other way around.
-We deny that restrictions of socialist democracy - not to speak about a bureaucratic dictatorship - are a necessary price to be paid in order to successfully defend victorious revolutions and extend them internationally against the military power of imperialism.
-On the contrary, we contend that such restrictions weaken the dictatorship of the proletariat politically and militarily against imperialism.
+In the third place, the whole argument should be turned the other way around.
+We deny that restrictions of socialist democracy-not to speak about a bureaucratic dictatorship-are a necessary price to be paid in order to defend successfully victorious revolutions and extend them internationally against the military power of imperialism.
+On the contrary, we con tend that such restrictions weaken the dictatorship of the proletariat politically and militarily against imperialism.

-A high level of political consciousness and socialist conviction on the part of the toiling masses; a high level of political activity, mobilisation and alertness; an internationalist education and activity of the proletariat, all help to strengthen the capacity of self-defence and the armed strength of a workers state in general.
+A high level of political consciousness and socialist conviction on the part of the toiling masses; a high level of political activity, mobilization and alertness; an internationalist education and activity of the proletariat, all help to strengthen the capacity of self-defence and the armed strength of a workers' state in general.

-History has proven that in the last analysis the superior capacity of self-defence of any state depends upon two key factors: a higher degree of social cohesion and political identification of the mass of the people with the given state; and a higher level of average productivity of labour and of productive capacity.
-The broader and less restricted socialist democracy is, the higher the identification of the overwhelming majority of the people with the workers state and the quicker will be the growth of productivity of labour, including the greater the chance of achieving decisive technological advances compared with imperialism.
-From that point of view, far from being a "luxury" in a world situation characterised by potential wars of aggression of imperialism against the workers states or against ongoing socialist revolutions, socialist democracy is a major weapon in the hands of the workers state even in the purely military field.
+History has proven that in the last analysis the superior capacity of self- defence of any state depends upon two key factors: a higher degree of social cohesion and political identification of the mass of the people with the given state; and a higher level of average productivity of labour and of productive capacity.
+The broader and less restricted socialist democracy is, the higher the identification of the overwhelming majority of the people with the workers' state and the quicker will be the growth of productivity of labour, including the greater the chance of achieving decisive technological advances compared with imperialism.
+From that point of view, far from being a "luxury" in a world situation characterized by potential wars of aggression of imperialism against the workers' state or against ongoing socialist revolutions, socialist democracy is a major weapon in the hands of the workers' state even in the purely military field.

 This is true from a defensive point of view, as already indicated.
 It is also true from an offensive point of view.
-Inasmuch as imperialism cannot embark upon military adventures against past and current revolutions without provoking massive opposition at home and inasmuch as it would have to try to weaken such opposition by increasingly having recourse to repression and restrictions of democratic freedoms of the masses, a high level of socialist democracy existing in the workers states would at the same time exercise an increasing power of attraction upon the restive and oppressed masses of the capitalist countries, thereby undermining the military strength of imperialism and favouring international expansion of the revolution.
+Inasmuch as imperialism cannot embark upon military adventures against past and current revolutions without provoking massive opposition at home and inasmuch as it would have to try to weaken such opposition by increasingly having recourse to repression and restrictions of democratic freedoms of the masses, a high level of socialist democracy existing in the workers' states would at the same time exercise an increasing power of attraction upon the restive and oppressed masses of the capitalist countries, thereby undermining the military strength of imperialism and favouring international expansion of the revolution.

-Military preparedness of the workers states against threats of imperialist aggression must include special measures against espionage, saboteurs sent in from abroad, and other forms of anti-working class military action that could persist for years if not decades.
-But special technical measures for self-defence by the workers state should in no way restrict workers' democracy, by calling citizens who are exerting their right of criticism and opposition "spies" or "saboteurs".
-In fact the higher the political activity, awareness, and social cohesion of the broad masses which can be realised only through a full flowering of socialist democracy - the more difficult does it become for real spies and saboteurs to operate in a resolutely hostile milieu and the stronger becomes the capacity of self-defence of the workers state.
+Military preparedness of the workers' states against threats of imperialist aggression must include special measures against espionage, saboteurs sent in from abroad, and other forms of anti-working-class military action that could persist during years if not decades.
+Spies and saboteurs should, however, be condemned for real acts of spying and sabotage.
+Nobody should be identified as a spy or a saboteur just because of his or her "subversive ideas."
+Thus, special technical measures for self-defence by the workers' state should in no way restrict workers democracy.
+In fact, the higher the political activity, awareness, and social cohesion of the broad masses-which can be realized only through a full flowering of socialist democracy-the more difficult does it be come for real spies and saboteurs to oper ate in a resolutely hostile milieu and the stronger becomes the capacity of self-defence of the workers' state.